Reading for Life, Not Status

 That is useful.

+Not everything useful looks practical.
 Sometimes a man needs rest before he can act wisely.

 Reading Expands the Size of Your Life